 Apply a Color Scale to your conditional formatting to emulate a heatmap; set different shades of the same colour or include your own custom colour scale to highlight high and low values.
 This will make it easier to identify which data to focus on.

-To do this, input and select data in Google Sheets, go to the “Format” tab and click “conditional formatting”.
-A side-panel will open up and if you select “Colour Scale” you'll be able to pick a colour for the “minpoint”, “midpoint” and “maxpoint”.
+To create data heat map on google sheets, input and select data in Google Sheets, go to the “Format” tab and click “conditional formatting”.
+A side-panel will open and if you select “Colour Scale” you'll be able to pick a colour for the “minpoint”, “midpoint” and “maxpoint”.
 Click done when you finish adding rules.

-Your business, no matter the size or function, could find a number of uses for QR codes.
-They are very useful in offering product details, contact details, event details etc - basically provide more information.
+Your business, no matter the size or function, could find many uses for QR codes.
+They are very useful in offering product details, contact details, event details etc. They basically provide more information.
 Google Sheets lets you generate QR codes with any input you like.

 A2 is the cell with the URL or text you want to use to create your QR code.